BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Mining_with_Regtest.md

 Because this is a new block chain using Bitcoin’s default rules, the first blocks pay a block reward of 50 bitcoins.
 Unlike mainnet, in regtest mode only the first 150 blocks pay a reward of 50 bitcoins.
 However, a block must have 100 confirmations before that reward can be spent, so we generate 101 blocks to get access to the coinbase transaction from block #1.

+## What's Next?

+After starting your bitcoind in the Regtest mode and generating the first blocks, you have balance in your address to spend and [test the Regtest blockchain](15_3_Testing_with_Regtest.md).